 The topology section describes the components from which the NS is built.
 In the iPerf example there are two VNFs inside the NS.
 They are represented by the two nodes 'iperf-server' and 'iperf-client'.
 They are both of type 'openbaton.type.VNF'.
 In their properties section you can see that they map the 'endpoint' property to 'generic'.
 This means that Open Baton will use the Generic-VNFM for deploying this VNF.
 Since this is the only VNFM used by SoftFIRE you should not change this value.
 The 'deploymentFlavour' property specifies the deployment flavour used for the virtual machines of the NS.
 The 'type' property defines the VNF's type and will be important again in the later parts of this tutorial.
-The type can be chosen arbitrarily by the properties: configurations:
+The type can be chosen arbitrarily by the experimenter.
+The only restriction is that each VNF should have a different type.
+There is one property available, which is not included in the example NS and this is the 'configurations' property.
+This property allows the experimenter to define configuration parameters inside the NS description, which can be used as environment variables in the lifecycle scripts and can even be passed in dependencies to other VNFs of the NS.
+Here is an example of the 'configurations' property: